palera1n/py-rewrite/README.md

 # How to use

-1. Clone this repo with `git clone -b tweaks --recursive https://github.com/palera1n/palera1n && cd palera1n`
+## Install pip package (stable)

+1. Install palera1n with `pip install -U palera1n`
-2. Run `./palera1n.sh --tweaks <ios version youre on atm>`
+2. Run `palera1n`
     - \[A10+\] Before running, you **must** disable your passcode
-    - Put your device in DFU Mode before running.
+    - If you'd like to start from DFU mode, append `--dfu <iOS version you're currently on>`
-3. Follow the steps
+3. Follow the on-screen steps carefully

+## Install latest (possibly unstable)

 1. Install palera1n with `pip install -U git+https://github.com/palera1n/palera1n`
-2. Run `palera1n --tweaks <iOS version you're currently on>`
+2. Run `palera1n`
     - \[A10+\] Before running, you **must** disable your passcode
-    - Put your device in DFU Mode before running.
+    - If you'd like to start from DFU mode, append `--dfu <iOS version you're currently on>`
 3. Follow the on-screen steps carefully

 # Credits